kata-containers/kata-containers/src/runtime/virtcontainers/pkg/cloud-hypervisor/client/docs/DeviceConfig.md

 `func (o *DeviceConfig) HasId() bool`

 HasId returns a boolean if a field has been set.

+### GetXNvGpudirectClique

+`func (o *DeviceConfig) GetXNvGpudirectClique() int32`

+GetXNvGpudirectClique returns the XNvGpudirectClique field if non-nil, zero value otherwise.

+### GetXNvGpudirectCliqueOk

+`func (o *DeviceConfig) GetXNvGpudirectCliqueOk() (*int32, bool)`

+GetXNvGpudirectCliqueOk returns a tuple with the XNvGpudirectClique field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetXNvGpudirectClique

+`func (o *DeviceConfig) SetXNvGpudirectClique(v int32)`

+SetXNvGpudirectClique sets XNvGpudirectClique field to given value.

+### HasXNvGpudirectClique

+`func (o *DeviceConfig) HasXNvGpudirectClique() bool`

+HasXNvGpudirectClique returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)